Frequent Questions

 Superbolide (along with other tank invulnerability actions) were updated to apply immediately upon the server receiving your request to use the action.

-This means that the actual activation delay between pressing the button and becoming impervious is half of your ping, because that’s the time it took to send that action request to the server.
+This means that the actual activation delay between pressing the button and becoming impervious is roughly half of your ping, because that’s the time it took to send that action request to the server.
+Some time is needed for the server to actually process that request and have it become active on its end, but there’s no way of knowing what that time is (you can assume it is negligible.)

-With that in mind, it should be effectively impossible to die after you’ve cast the action, but you can still die as you wait for the buff to activate on the server’s end to damage that was already prepared and applied to you at that moment.
+With that in mind, it should be impossible in effect to die after you’ve cast the action, but it is possible to die from damage that strikes you as you are waiting for the buff to activate.

 Tenacity has two effects that scale at different rates, with the first effect being a damage bonus that increases your damage by 0.1% per tier (similar to Determination), and the second effect being a mitigation bonus that decreases your damage taken by 0.1%.